earlyprototype/lucier-gpt2-activ-tensor-reson-experiments/README.md

 ### *Mapping the Attractor Landscape of GPT-2 Small's Weight Geometry*

+> **Status:** Exploratory research project.
+Single-model evidence base.
+Statistical validation pending.
+The empirical findings are stable and reproducible on the same machine; the interpretive frame proposed below is hypothesis-shaped rather than data-shaped, and the cross-model evidence that would test it has not yet been produced.

 Inspired by Alvin Lucier's iconic, iterative feedback composition *I Am Sitting in a Room*, this project applies an analogous operation to GPT-2 Small.
 Where Lucier's process dissolved speech into a room's resonant frequencies through looped excitation, **Activation Tensor Resonance** dissolves semantic content into a language model's architectural eigenmodes — the dominant attractor states encoded in its weight matrices.

 <p align="center">
   <img src="B_AttractorDominance/output_stage1/convergence_matrix.png" alt="Stage 1: Cross-Prompt Convergence — 125 prompts mapped across 5 attractor basins" width="800"/>
 </p>

 <p align="center"><em>Cross-prompt convergence matrix (125 prompts × cosine similarity).
-The block structure reveals five distinct attractor basins in GPT-2 Small's weight geometry.</em></p>
+Block structure indicates five distinct attractor basins.</em></p>

 ---